 Having endured a rather rough 2014, I’d like to commence this list with It Could Always Be Worse by Margot Zemach.
 Based on a Yiddish folktale, this story follows the woes of a man with little means, too many children, and a nagging wife.
 Having reached his limits, he seeks the advice of a local Rabbi, whose seemingly strange counsel results in total pandemonium.
 A lesson is soon learned and peace returns to heart and home.
 A title well worth its Caldecott honor. [picture book, ages 3 and up]

 Gone is Gone by Wanda Gag

 Speaking of nagging wives, what about clueless husbands?
 Prestigious Newbery winner Wanga Gag’s addresses the common query, “Who works harder?” in the brilliantly written Gone is Gone.

 Fritzl is a farmer who lives with his wife Liesi and their newborn child.
-Fritzl works hard in the field and complains every day how easy Liesi has it.
+Fritzl works hard in the field and complains every day about how easy Liesi has it.
 Liesi calls his bluff and suggests they trade places.

 If you’ve ever stayed home with the kids, then you’ll love this folktale.
 The kids will think it’s funny too.
 And for more about the proto-feminist origins of this awesome book go to Maria Popova’s fabulous site—Brain Pickings. [picture book, ages 5 and up]